truenas/middleware/docs/userguide/index.rst

 issues.
 It should only be used as a temporary measure on a system that hangs until the underlying hardware issue is addressed by adding more RAM.
 Autotune will always slow the system down as it caps the ARC.

-The "Enable autotune" checkbox in System → Settings → Advanced is unchecked by default; check it if you would like the autotuner to run at boot time.
+The "Enable autotune" checkbox in :menuselection:`System --> Settings --> Advanced` is unchecked by default; check it if you would like the autotuner to run at boot time.
 If you would like the script to run immediately, reboot the system.

-If autotuner finds any settings that need adjusting, the changed values will appear in System → Sysctls (for *sysctl.conf* values) and in System →
+If autotuner finds any settings that need adjusting, the changed values will appear in :menuselection:`System --> Sysctls` (for *sysctl.conf* values) and in
-Tunables (for *loader.conf* values).
+:menuselection:`System --> Tunables` (for *loader.conf* values).
 If you do not like the changes, you can modify the values that are displayed in the GUI and your changes will override the values that were created by the autotune script.
 However, if you delete a sysctl or tunable that was created by autotune, it will be recreated at next boot.
 This is because autotune only creates values that do not already exist.

 If you are trying to increase the performance of your FreeNAS® system and suspect that the current hardware may be limiting performance, try enabling autotune.